valinorearth/valinor.earth/README.md

 The relationship between a page, or a blog post, written in two different languages is set up using the [front matter](https://www.11ty.dev/docs/data-frontmatter/).
 Two data values are necessary:

 1. `locale`: `en` for English and `ja` for Japanese.
-2. `contentId`: A unique identifier for the page written in different languages.
+2. `contentId`: A unique identifier for a content written in different languages.

 Once both `locale` and `contentId` are provided, the lanuage links on the header will link to the page with corresponding locale.